Planes, trains, automobiles..and transfers!

 This weekend in early December commemorates the day the Ducs de Savoie soldiers clashed with the Genevans.
 Expect canon fire, battle re-enactments, marches, fires and all sorts of traditional stuff going down in the heart of the old town.

-If you’re a fan of live music here’s a selection of gigs and concerts in the Geneva area that’ll get you dancing in the aisles:
+If you’re a fan of live music, here’s a selection of gigs, concerts and music festivals in the Geneva area that’ll get you dancing in the aisles and in the field: